Exhep Enoxaparin 40 Mg | 300 mg

 Breastfeeding Unknown if it passes into breast milk.
 Consult your doctor.

-Elderly Patients Increased risk of bleeding.
-Dose adjustments may be needed.
+Patients Increased risk of bleeding.
+Dose adjustments may need.

 Children Not recommended under the age of 18.